 Always factor in a margin for waste when estimating material quantities.
 Construction and landscaping projects often involve some degree of material loss due to cutting, spillage, or compaction.
 A general rule of thumb is to add 5-10% to your calculated volume to account for waste.

-For example, if you calculate that you need 10 cubic yards of gravel for a driveway, order 10.5 to 11 cubic yards to ensure you have enough to complete the project without running short.
+Here's one way to look at it: if you calculate that you need 10 cubic yards of gravel for a driveway, order 10.Consider this: 5 to 11 cubic yards to ensure you have enough to complete the project without running short.
 This simple precaution can save you time, money, and frustration in the long run.

 Consult with Professionals